-The definitions in this SECTION 3 shall be applicable to the terms, phrases and words in this Policy.
+The definitions in this Section 3 shall be applicable to the terms, phrases and words in this Policy.
 Undefined terms, phrases or words will have the meanings assigned to them in 47 U.S.C. § 153 or, if not defined therein, will have the meaning assigned to them in Encinitas Municipal Code or, if not defined in either therein, will have their ordinary meanings.
-If any definition assigned to any term, phrase or word in this SECTION 3 conflicts with any federal or statemandated definition, the federal or state-mandated definition will control.
+If any definition assigned to any term, phrase or word in this Section 3 conflicts with any federal or state-mandated definition will control.